kodell-64/perl/README.md

 #### History
  * I also wrote a version of this in pthreaded C to harness multiple (12-16) CPU cores.

-## Digital content analyzer, written in Perl
+## Professional project: Digital content analyzer, written in Perl

 Another enterprise-level application coded to provide CLI-tool analysis of MPEG-TS digital audio/video streams.